rse/astq/README.md

 Additionally, there are two transpilation results: first, there is `astq.browser.js` (plus `astq.browser.map`) for Browser environments.
-This is a size-compressed variant but still with source-map for debugging.
+This is a size-compressed variant but still with source-map for debugging and with the external dependencies `asty`, `pegjs-otf` and `pegjs-util` directly embedded.
 Second, there is `astq.node.js` for Node.js/IO.js environments.
-This is a variant without compression and no source-maps.
+This is a variant without compression and no source-maps and with the external dependencies `asty`, `pegjs-otf` and `pegjs-util` kept.

 License
 -------